 See the Rallies page for details.

 We keep our members are kept up to date with news and events around the region with our quarterly magazine “Boundary Post”.
 (Named after the posts that once lined the edges of the BCN marking the canal company boundary.)
-We’ll also sell Boundary Post to non-members at the many events attended by The BCNS.

 The Society works closely with the Canal & River Trust to ensure the ongoing maintenance of the local system.
 The BCNS has C&RT recognised self supervising workparty status.
 We hold regular workparties throughout the year using the society’s purpose built 38ft workboat Phoenix paired with open butty Crow.
 In September 2009, in recognition of its work, The BCNS was one of ten national recipients of British Waterways Volunteer Awards.